 NOTE: Not all blue berries are blueberries, so know what to look for.
 Start with the distinct “crown.”
 At least in northern Minnesota, we have other blue berries that are toxic!

 I’m only including these because they’re edible, as in not toxic.
 I’ve not eaten them myself because I’ve heard they’re not very tasty.
 They sure look vibrant on their squat little plants, though!
-And if you’re ever in a tight spot and need to eat to survive, they’ll
+And if you’re ever in a tight spot and need to eat to survive, they’ll help you out.

 Like blueberries, everyone’s heard of raspberries.
 These common berries are tangy sweet and just as delicious in pancakes as blueberries are!

 They grow on bushes 2-4 feet tall, often very abundantly and with plenty of sun.
 Since the berries hang from their stalks below the leaves, be sure to lift up the branches to find them all.
 You’ll know they’re ripe when they’re bright red.

 Serviceberries (also known as Saskatoon berries) grow on bushes that can be just a few feet tall up to tree-size, depending on the variety.
 They seem to like the same areas as blueberries, as we’ve seen them together often in sunny areas.
 The berries are about the same size as blueberries, too.

 They start out red and gradually deepen to dark purple when they’re ripe.
 Very tasty!
 Somewhat sweeter than blueberries.

 I’m sorry I don’t have a good photo of this one, but the best way to differentiate it from similar-looking berries is by its crown—very similar to blueberries.
 Here’s a page with photos.